ibdgc/ibdgc.org/content/publication/dubinsky-genome-2010/index.md

 ---
-title: "Genome wide association (GWA) predictors of anti-TNFalpha therapeutic responsiveness in pediatric inflammatory bowel disease"
+title: Genome wide association (GWA) predictors of anti-TNFalpha therapeutic responsiveness in pediatric inflammatory bowel disease
-date: 2010-08-01
+date: '2010-08-01'
-publishDate: 2020-08-03T19:38:06.558327Z
+publishDate: '2021-02-15T12:56:55.776943Z'
-authors: ["Marla C. Dubinsky", "Ling Mei", "Madison Friedman", "Tanvi Dhere", "Talin Haritunians", "Hakon Hakonarson", "Cecilia Kim", "Joseph Glessner", "Kent D. Taylor", "Stephan R. Targan", "Dermot P. McGovern", "Jerome I. Rotter"]
+authors:
+- Marla C. Dubinsky
+- Ling Mei
+- Madison Friedman
+- Tanvi Dhere
+- Talin Haritunians
+- Hakon Hakonarson
+- Cecilia Kim
+- Joseph Glessner
+- Kent D. Taylor
+- Stephan R. Targan
+- Dermot P. McGovern
+- Jerome I. Rotter
-publication_types: ["2"]
+publication_types:
-abstract: "BACKGROUND: Interindividual variation in response to anti-TNFalpha therapy may be explained by genetic variability in disease pathogenesis or mechanism of action.
-Recent genome-wide association studies (GWAS) in inflammatory bowel disease (IBD) have increased our understanding of the genetic susceptibility to IBD.
-The aim was to test associations of known IBD susceptibility loci and novel \"pharmacogenetic\" GWAS identified loci with primary nonresponse to anti-TNFalpha in pediatric IBD patients and develop a predictive model of primary nonresponse.
-METHODS: Primary nonresponse was defined using the Harvey Bradshaw Index (HBI) for Crohn's disease (CD) and partial Mayo score for ulcerative colitis (UC).
-Genotyping was performed using the Illumina Infinium platform.
-Chi-square analysis tested associations of phenotype and genotype with primary nonresponse.
-Genetic associations were identified by testing known IBD susceptibility loci and by performing a GWAS for primary nonresponse.
-Stepwise multiple logistic regression was performed to build predictive models.
+- '2'
+abstract: "BACKGROUND: Interindividual variation in response to anti-TNFalpha therapy\
+  \ may be explained by genetic variability in disease pathogenesis or mechanism of\
+  \ action.
+Recent genome-wide association studies (GWAS) in inflammatory bowel disease\
+  \ (IBD) have increased our understanding of the genetic susceptibility to IBD.
+The\
+  \ aim was to test associations of known IBD susceptibility loci and novel \\\"pharmacogenetic\\\
+  \" GWAS identified loci with primary nonresponse to anti-TNFalpha in pediatric IBD\
+  \ patients and develop a predictive model of primary nonresponse.
+METHODS: Primary\
+  \ nonresponse was defined using the Harvey Bradshaw Index (HBI) for Crohn's disease\
+  \ (CD) and partial Mayo score for ulcerative colitis (UC).
+Genotyping was performed\
+  \ using the Illumina Infinium platform.
+Chi-square analysis tested associations\
+  \ of phenotype and genotype with primary nonresponse.
+Genetic associations were\
+  \ identified by testing known IBD susceptibility loci and by performing a GWAS for\
+  \ primary nonresponse.
+Stepwise multiple logistic regression was performed to build\
+  \ predictive models.
 RESULTS: Nonresponse occurred in 22 of 94 subjects.
-Six known susceptibility loci were associated with primary nonresponse (P textless 0.05).
-Only the 21q22.2/BRWDI loci remained significant in the predictive model.
-The most predictive model included 3 novel \"pharmacogenetic\" GWAS loci, the previously identified BRWD1, pANCA, and a UC diagnosis (R(2) = 0.82 and area under the curve [AUC] = 0.98%).
-The relative risk of nonresponse increased 15-fold when number of risk factors increased from 0-2 to textgreater or =3.
-CONCLUSIONS: The combination of phenotype and genotype is most predictive of primary nonresponse to anti-TNFalpha in pediatric IBD.
-Defining predictors of response to anti-TNFalpha may allow the identification of patients who will not benefit from this class of therapy."
+Six known\
+  \ susceptibility loci were associated with primary nonresponse (P textless 0.05).\
+  \ Only the 21q22.2/BRWDI loci remained significant in the predictive model.
+The\
+  \ most predictive model included 3 novel \\\"pharmacogenetic\\\" GWAS loci, the\
+  \ previously identified BRWD1, pANCA, and a UC diagnosis (R(2) = 0.82 and area under\
+  \ the curve [AUC] = 0.98%).
+The relative risk of nonresponse increased 15-fold when\
+  \ number of risk factors increased from 0-2 to textgreater or =3.
+CONCLUSIONS: The\
+  \ combination of phenotype and genotype is most predictive of primary nonresponse\
+  \ to anti-TNFalpha in pediatric IBD.
+Defining predictors of response to anti-TNFalpha\
+  \ may allow the identification of patients who will not benefit from this class\
+  \ of therapy."
 featured: false
-publication: "*Inflammatory Bowel Diseases*"
+publication: '*Inflammatory Bowel Diseases*'
-tags: ["Female", "Humans", "Male", "Young Adult", "Adolescent", "Child", "Genome-Wide Association Study", "Child", "Preschool", "Inflammatory Bowel Diseases", "Genetic Loci", "Genetic Variation", "Antibodies", "Monoclonal", "Gastrointestinal Agents", "Infliximab", "Treatment Outcome", "Tumor Necrosis Factor-alpha"]
+tags:
+- '"Female"'
+- '"Humans"'
+- '"Male"'
+- '"Young Adult"'
+- '"Adolescent"'
+- '"Child"'
+- '"Genome-Wide Association Study"'
+- '"Child"'
+- '"Preschool"'
+- '"Inflammatory Bowel Diseases"'
+- '"Genetic Loci"'
+- '"Genetic Variation"'
+- '"Antibodies"'
+- '"Monoclonal"'
+- '"Gastrointestinal Agents"'
+- '"Infliximab"'
+- '"Treatment Outcome"'
+- '"Tumor Necrosis Factor-alpha"'
-doi: "10.1002/ibd.21174"
+doi: 10.1002/ibd.21174
 ---